open-ai-robot/awesome-anki-vector/README.md

 3. Clone this project to local.
 It requires Python 3.6+.
 4. Don forget to set Google Vision environment variable GOOGLE_APPLICATION_CREDENTIALS to the file path of the JSON file that contains your service account key.  e.g. `export GOOGLE_APPLICATION_CREDENTIALS="/Workspace/Vector-vision-62d48ad8da6e.json"`
 5. Make sure your computer and Vector in the same WiFi network.
 Then run `python3 object_detection.py`.
-6. If you lucky, Vector will start the first object detection, it will say "My lord, I found something interesting.
+6. If you are lucky, Vector will start the first object detection, it will say "My lord, I found something interesting.
 Give me 5 seconds."

 ### How it works
 1. Connect to Vector with `enable_camera_feed=True`, because we need the [anki_vector.camera](https://developer.anki.com/vector/docs/generated/anki_vector.camera.html) API.